Good replacements for Orecchiette include Gnocchi, Tubettini, Farfalle, Fusilli, and Corallini.

 If you can't seem to find orecchiette at your local supermarket, try one of these substitute pasta.

-Orecchiette is pasta that serves as a perfect vessel for meat sauces and stews.
+Orecchiette is pasta that is a perfect vessel for meat sauces and stews.

 Many people have difficulty finding this dish in local supermarkets, so here are the top five alternatives: